egeecagan/heapster/README.md

 ### 2. block headers and metadata
-each memory block (both free and used) contains dedicated block headers. this metadata structure is critical for: tracking state: storing the current block size and its free/used status.
+each memory block (both free and used) contains dedicated block headers. this metadata structure is critical for:
+a) tracking state: storing the current block size and its free/used status.
-navigation: for free blocks, the header holds links (pointers) to the next and previous free blocks in the explicit free list of each arena. this allows the allocator to find an appropriate free block very fast (or faster, depending on the strategy) without scanning the entire heap.
+b) navigation: for free blocks, the header holds links (pointers) to the next and previous free blocks in the explicit free list of each arena. this allows the allocator to find an appropriate free block very fast (or faster, depending on the strategy) without scanning the entire heap.

 - block splitting when a larger block is partially allocated